A Framework for Real-time Safeguarding the Text Generation of Large Language Model

 \section{Abstract}

 Large Language Models (LLMs) have significantly advanced natural language processing (NLP) tasks but also pose ethical and societal risks due to their propensity to generate harmful content.
-To address this, various approaches have been developed to safeguard LLMs from producing unsafe content.
-However, existing methods have limitations, including the need for training specific control models and proactive intervention during text generation, that lead to quality degradation and increased computational overhead.
-To mitigate those limitations, we propose \ourTool, a lightweight framework to safeguard LLM text generation in real-time. \ourTool integrates an external validator into the beam search algorithm during decoding, rejecting candidates that violate safety constraints while allowing valid ones to proceed.
+Existing methods have limitations, including the need for training specific control models and proactive intervention during text generation, that lead to quality degradation and increased computational overhead.
+To mitigate those limitations, we propose \ourTool, a lightweight real-time framework that integrates an external validator into decoding, rejecting unsafe outputs while allowing valid ones.
 We introduce a similarity-based validation approach, simplifying constraint introduction and eliminating the need for control model training.
 Additionally, \ourTool employs a context-wise timing selection strategy, intervening LLMs only when necessary.
-We evaluate \ourTool on two tasks, detoxification and copyright safeguarding, and demonstrate its superior performance over SOTA baselines.
-For instance, \ourTool reduces the average toxic score of LLM output by 29.7\% compared to the best baseline meanwhile preserving similar linguistic quality as natural output in detoxification task.
-Similarly, in the copyright task, \ourTool decreases the Longest Common Subsequence (LCS) by 56.2\% compared to baselines.
-Moreover, our context-wise timing selection strategy reduces inference time by at least 24\% meanwhile maintaining comparable effectiveness as validating each time step. \ourTool also offers tunable parameters to balance its effectiveness and efficiency.
+We evaluate \ourTool on detoxification and copyright safeguarding, demonstrating its superiority over SOTA baselines.
+In detoxification, \ourTool reduces toxic output by at least 38.6\% while preserving linguistic quality.
+Additionally, its context-wise timing selection cuts inference time by at least 24.2\% without compromising effectiveness.